sl4m/vm/README.md

 ## Gotchas

-1. If your vm cannot connect to the internet (this typically happens when you switch from one network to another), run this command:
+1. If your vm cannot connect to the internet (this typically happens when you switch from one network to another on a VirtualBox vm), run this command:

 ```
 sudo dhclient